 CULTURAL APP DEVELOPMENT

 Creative Portland will manage a curated destination webpage with links to multilingual translations and additional information for self-guided tours, including access for people with disabilities.
 This project will be a catalyst for breaking barriers and encouraging community engagement from Portland's diverse communities.
-Local app developers and augmented (AR) reality experts, Yarn Corporation is in the midst of developing the app.
-In a 2017 Americans for the Arts (AFTA) & U.S. Censues Survey, the City of Portland was a standout in performing arts public attendance, with three out of four citizens (73.5%) attending at least on concert or show per year, compared with other cities averaging 48% public attendance.
+Local app developers and augmented (AR) reality experts, Yarn Corporation are developing the app.
+In a 2017 Americans for the Arts (AFTA) & U.S. Census Survey, the City of Portland was a standout in performing arts public attendance, with three out of four citizens (73.5%) attending at least one concert or show per year, compared with other cities averaging 48% public attendance.
 In addition, 84.7% indicated the use of electronic and mobile devices for sourcing and experiencing art, compared to 73.6% nationwide.